islomar/functional-programming/elm/README.md

 Recommended: "Elm in Action"

 In Elm, using **subscriptions** is how your application can listen for external input.
 Some examples are:

 * Keyboard events
 * Mouse movements
 * Browser locations changes
 * Websocket events

+Pattern matching: is it really just a `switch`?
+O_o

+Refactoring is easier:
+* Type systems help you
+* Not having nulls help you